 Meet your crew and enjoy a tour of your vessel before toasting your voyage and raising anchor.
-There’s plenty of time to unpack and settle in but don’t take too long because the gems of the Spanish coast await.
+There’s plenty of time to unpack and settle in but don’t take too long because the gems of the Balearics await.
 Your 10 days in the Spanish heat start off in true holiday fashion with parties on the beach and an energetic game of beach volleyball.

 The scene is high energy and adrenaline pumping here, but if you fancy something a little quieter your crew can cruise around to one of the quieter beaches for some relaxation time.
 Rest on the warm sands and indulge in some freshly caught seafood as you pace yourself for an evening of colourful cocktails on the decking of your luxury charter yacht.

 Your first full day of your Balearic tour is full of incredible natural beauty.

 Just off of the west coast of Mallorca, Sa Dragonera is an uninhabited islet which serves a purpose as a natural park.
 Being virtually unspoilt, there are some beautiful views to see here, some of which are best enjoyed on the islet’s highest hill, Pico Popi.
 At 360-metres high, the climb isn’t for everyone, but even half way up there are still some spectacular views to enjoy.

 The name of the islet, Dragonera, originated from the fact there was a large number of lizards living on the island.
 Today, there are still a good number of lizards living here, in addition to a great number of other indigenous creatures.

 While visiting the island there are some lighthouses and watchtowers to visit which tell the story of how the islet has been defended against pirates and other sea bound threats in the past.
 If history interests you, something else you might like to know is that part of Agatha Christie’s Evil Under The Sun was filmed here.